 - To anticipate early trends

-Businesses that do deploy ML-based models for dynamic pricing tend to increase their margins by 10% and more, and sales also increase by up to 10%.
+Businesses that deploy ML-based models for dynamic pricing tend to increase their margins by 10% or more, and sales also increase by up to 10%.

 Adjusting prices in real-time through the pricing model does that for your business.